bheatwole/JSONMessageProtocol/Readme.md

 	callback: A function with the signature: callback(err, schema). fetchSchema should call this function with the results of the schema lookup for the type.
 Providing a value for the 'err' parameter will stop message handling.
 		The 'schema' parameter may either be a javascript object, a JSON string or null.
-If the 'schema' parameter is null no schema validation will be performed.
-Otherwise the Data ('d') field of the message will be validated against the returned schema.
+If the 'schema' parameter is null no further schema validation will be performed on the message.
+Otherwise the entire message will be validated against the returned schema.
+This means that most schemas will duplicate at least a part of the JSON Message Protocol schema, but this is preferrable to storing out-of-band data indicating whether the Data ('d') field is required, optional or disallowed for each message type.
 If fetchSchema does not call this callback, the message will be dropped.

 #### idGenerator
 Specifies a sychronous function that will be called to generate the next message ID.
 The function should not take any